 Major German occupation camps and German death camps within the so-called Greater Germany in 1941-1944.

 Poland was the only German-occupied country during the Second World War without any organizations that collaborated with Hitler’s Germany or a puppet occupation government.
 In Poland, any form of assistance given to Jews, such as providing them with food, was punished by the Germans with death.
 Even so, the Polish constitute the largest group of the Righteous among the Nations.

 Let the name of the Eternal be praised.

 Brothers in Israel, Citizens of the Republic of Poland!

-The eternal enemy invaded in a dishonourable and despicable manner our so strongly beloved country - Poland. (…)
+The eternal enemy has dishonourably and despicably invaded our so strongly beloved country - Poland. (…)

-We, the Jews, children of this land since immemorial times, we are all standing in close-order line on the call of the President of the Republic of Poland and the Commander –in-Chief in order to defend our beloved Homeland, each at his assigned station and we will sacrifice our lives and our property on the altar of Fatherland, whenever this is needed.
+We, the Jews, children of this land since time immemorial, we all stand in rank on the call of the President of the Republic of Poland and the Commander –in-Chief in order to defend our beloved Homeland, each at his assigned station and we will sacrifice our lives and our property on the altar of the Fatherland, whenever this is needed.
 This is our most important civil and religious duty, according to our Holy Faith’s orders, and we will fulfil it with the greatest pleasure.
 So help us and Poland God.